Multistage Hierarchical Capture-Recapture Models: Introduction

 \section{Introduction}

+Formulations of statistical models for data arising from capture-recapture (CR) studies have evolved as our understanding of the models has improved, as technology has advanced, and as researchers have sought to extend them using hierarchical specifications.
+In particular, Bayesian implementations of CR models remain popular for learning about wildlife population demographics \citep{royle2013spatial}.
+Parameter-expanded data augmentation (PX-DA) approaches in Bayesian CR implementations have led to a variety of useful generalizations to accommodate heterogeneity.
+The use of PX-DA is intuitive, but can increase computing requirements and could obscure other helpful model formulations.

-Bayesian models for capture-recapture (CR) data have become popular for learning about wildlife population demographics \citep{royle2013spatial}.
-Despite their increasing popularity in ecological science, fully hierarchical CR models are often challenging to implement using standard Markov chain Monte Carlo (MCMC) methods \citep{royle2014hierarchical}.
+Fully hierarchical CR models implemented using standard Markov chain Monte Carlo (MCMC) methods \citep{royle2014hierarchical} often result in poorly mixed MCMC samples.
 As a result, approaches based on integrated likelihoods are often sought \citep[e.g.,][]{efford2011estimation, yackulic2020need}.
 Numerical integration approaches commonly used to fit CR models can be more stable \citep{bonner2014mc, king2016capture} but can also be computationally intensive.
-MCMC algorithms that use numerical integration usually require tuning to result in well-mixed Markov chains.
-In contrast to previous approaches, we arrive at conditionally specified CR model formulations by explicitly considering recursive implementation strategies for fitting them.
-These methods allow us to use parallel computing environments and develop unsupervised algorithms for fitting CR models.
-Also, as discussed in \cite{king2016capture}, conditional specification allows us to generalize CR models in ways that would not be apparent otherwise.
-In what follows, we present the hierarchical capture-recapture model using parameter-expanded data augmentation and then show how to write it conditionally in a way that can be used in recursive computing.
+We explore conditionally specified CR model formulations and consider recursive implementation strategies for fitting them.
+These methods allow us to leverage parallel computing environments to fit CR models to data.
+Also, conditional specification allows us to generalize CR models in ways that would not be apparent otherwise.
+In what follows, we present the hierarchical capture-recapture model using parameter-expanded data augmentation and then show how a conditional specification of the model can be useful in recursive computing.
+We show that alternative CR model specifications become apparent when fitting the model in stages: first while conditioning on the observed data ($\mathbf{y}_{1:n}$) and sample size ($n$) and second when updating the inference using the sample size itself